EOA-Blockchain-Labs/ethereumonarm/docs/index.rst

 The process is as follows:

 * Download and flash the Image into an MicroSD card
-* Connect the SSD to the USB port and the Ethernet Cable
+* Connect the SSD (NVMe or USB depending on device) and the Ethernet Cable
 * Power on the device
-* Wait till the installation script finish all tasks
+* Wait till the installation script finish all tasks (about 10-15 minutes)
-* Enable and run an Ethereum client
+* Run an Ethereum clients (one Execution client + one Consensus client)

 .. toctree::
   :maxdepth: 2